 - State that your company would be a good place for them

 - Benefits that relate to their personal motivations/goals/values

 - Ask them if they’d like to have a quick phone call

 You’ll want to experiment with your approach, as different strategies will work for different roles.

-Sales people, for instance, will be much more engaged in what you have to say if you can provide a better salary and commision structure.
+Salespeople, for instance, will be much more engaged in what you have to say if you can provide a better salary and commission structure.

 Here are some examples of varying messages people have sent, when trying to engage with passive candidates –

 As you can see, the message above uses a very conversational tone it’s very straightforward, without being rude.

 There are some compliments, and more importantly, the traits that are complimented, are linked to reasons as to why this person would be a good match for the role in question.

 The subject line is one of the biggest factors that will entice people into opening your InMails.